aralroca/next-translate/README.md

 })
 ```

-Then, use translations in the page / children page component:
+Now, use translations in the page and its components:

 ```jsx
 import useTranslation from 'next-translate/useTranslation'